Differential algebraic generating series of weighted walks in the quarter plane: Preliminary results on differential algebraicity

-In what follows, we might also consider functions of $t$ defined only on intervals of $(0,1)$.
-Let $\mathfrak{D}(0,1)$ be the field of multivalued functions that admit an expansion as convergent Puiseux series for all $t\in (0,1)$, and that are differentially algebraic.
-In the sequel, when we will say that a function of $t$ defined only on intervals $(0,1)$ is differentially algebraic it will be implicitly said that it may be continued as an element of $\mathfrak{D}(0,1)$.
+In what follows, we might also consider functions of $t$ defined only on some intervals of~$(0,1)$.
+Let ${\mathfrakD}$ be the field of multivalued functions that admit an expansion as convergent Puiseux series for all $t\in (0,1)$, and that are differentially algebraic.
+In the sequel, when we will say that a function of $t$ defined (a priori) only of some intervals of $(0,1)$ is differentially algebraic, it will be implicit that it may be continued as an element of ${\mathfrakD}$.

 The goal of the following results is to prove that various functions that appear in the uniformization of the elliptic curve are $\partial_t$-algebraic.